pientist/soccercpd/README.md

 ## Original Paper
 This repository includes the source code for the following paper and tracking data from a sample match (`17985.ugp`).
 Please cite when using our code or the sample match data.
-- Hyunsung Kim, Bit Kim, Dongwook Chung, Jinsung Yoon, and Sang-Ki Ko (2022). **SoccerCPD: Formation and role change-point detection in soccer matches from spatiotemporal tracking data**.
-In ACM SIGKDD Conference on Knowledge Discovery and Data Mining (to appear).
+- H. Kim, B. Kim, D. Chung, J. Yoon and S.-K. Ko, **SoccerCPD: Formation and role change-point detection in soccer matches from spatiotemporal tracking data**, ACM SIGKDD Conference on Knowledge Discovery and Data Mining, 2022, DOI: https://dl.acm.org/doi/10.1145/3534678.3539150.

 ## Introduction
 **SoccerCPD** is a change-point detection framework that distinguishes tactically intended formation and role changes from temporary changes in football matches using spatiotemporal tracking data.<br>